Iaguilaror/oriGen-wgs001-scripts/README.md

 Every subdirectory includes a ./scripts/ dir with particular R, python or bash scripts for descriptive and or statistical analyses.

-Every subdirectory includes a main.nf, and a modules/ subdir with the nextflow framework to run.
+Every subdirectory includes a main.nf, and a modules/ subdir with the nextflow framework to run; or a snakemake equivalent.

 ## 📁 Workflow Subdirectory Structure